-Grading and Appeal: All assignments, tutorials, and exams submitted through Brightspace will be graded by the TAs.
+Grading and Appeal: Midterm exams and all assignments and tutorials submitted through Brightspace will be graded by the TAs.
 Weekly quizzes will be auto-graded.
 It is your responsibility to ensure that your marks (assignments, tutorials, exams, quizzes) published in Brightspace are correct within seven (7) working days of the date the marks were released.
 Concerns or complaints about the grading must be communicated first to the TA who marked your work, then, if the result is unsatisfactory, to the instructor within that time.
 After that one week, no further consideration will be offered, and students will not be able to request their marks be changed under any circumstances.

-Bonus: The remaining weekly quiz score, if completed, will be used as bonus points.
-This is completely optional; not doing the bonus point will not negatively impact your final grade.
+Bonus: The remaining quiz and tutorial scores, if completed, will be used as bonus points.
+This is completely optional; not working for the bonus points will not negatively impact your final grade.

-SCS Computer Laboratory: students taking a COMP course can access the SCS computer labs.
+SCS Computer Laboratory: Students taking a COMP course can access the SCS computer labs.
 The lab schedule and location can be found here.
 All SCS computer lab and technical support information can be found here.
-Technical support staff may be contacted in person or virtually, see this page for details.
+Technical support staff may be contacted in person or virtually; see this page for details.